Nested Stacks

 Use nested stacks only when:

-- Your template exceeds CloudFormation’s 500-resource limit
+- A single deployable unit exceeds CloudFormation’s 500-resource limit